• Skip to primary navigation

 2. Preheat oven to 200F or 100 C.

-5. Bake for 1 ½ hour, the meringues should feel dry to the touch, but not brown.
+5. Bake for 1 ½ hour.
+The meringues should feel dry to the touch but not brown.
 Allow cooling in the oven.
-Once cooled peel from the paper and stored for up to 2-3 days.
+Once cooled, peel from the paper and store for up to 2-3 days.
 The meringue is fragile, do it gently.
 If you live in a humid climate, freeze.

-6. Paste with dulce de leche and serve.
+6. Fill with dulce de leche right before serving.

 Did you make this recipe?